eslager/TGIS311_FA20/Lab1-Instructions.md

 4. If you need further reference check out the Week 1 Lecture notes.

 ### Section 3: Requirements
+Next, build out your website so that it includes three pages that are linked together with hyperlinks.
+Add meaningful content to those pages, and style the content with CSS.

-This section defines the minimum elements that your website must include.
+At a minimum, your website must include the following:
-1. A functional website with at least 3 different pages.
-When I run it there should be no errors.
+1. At least 3 different pages that are fully functioning
 2. A title, paragraph headers, text content
 3. At least 2 pictures (1 using a local image, and 1 using a URL pointer).
 Include alt text for all of your images.
-4. Hyperlinks to navigate between pages
+4. Hyperlinks to navigate between pages.
+Users should never hit a dead end.
-5. Include a CSS FILE.
+5. Include a CSS file.
 Do not write CSS in the head of the HTML file.
 6. Define properties for at least 3 CSS selectors to dictate the styles of headers, paragraphs, images, or some other element
-7. Define at least 1 CSS class to dictates the style of an element you want to style uniquely
+7. Define at least 1 CSS *class* to dictates the style of an element you want to style uniquely
 8. Add color and change fonts to beautify the site

 ### Section 4: Bonus Requirements